yosukekatada/msan622/homework5/README.md

 - Made the major and minor grid thinner for higher data ink ratio

 #### Interactivity ####
-- **Brushing :** You can look at both of the detail and overall by selecting the range of year.
+- **Brushing :** You can look at both the detail and overall by selecting the range of year.
 - **Filtering :** You can select which variables are included in the plot.

 ##Multiline Plot/Star Plot##

-As I discussed above, there would be a seasonality on this data.
-In order to look at the detail, I develop the multipline plot and star plot for seeing the seasonality on monthly basis.
+As I discussed above, there was a seasonality on this data.
+In order to look at the detail, I developed the multipline plot and star plot for seeing the seasonality on monthly basis.

 ### Technique 3: Multiline Plot ###

 For this purpose, I developed a multiline plot.
-X-axis is month, and Y-axis is the number of the people perished or seriously injured per 100km drive.
-Color represents year.
+X-axis is **month**, and Y-axis is **the number of the people perished or seriously injured per 100km drive**.
+Color represents **year**.

 ![technique3](multilineplot.png)

 ### Technique 4: Star Plot ###

-As we discussed in the class, line plot has a problem of disconnecting the cycle of the seasonality.
+As we discussed in the class, a line plot has a problem of disconnecting the cycle of the seasonality.
 So, I used star plot in order to connect December and Janualy.

 ![technique4](starplot.png)